mbjd05/bbcli/README.md

 CLI for Windows and Linux to listen to the BBC Worldservice's 5 minute news bulletins from the comfort of your terminal.
 Feel free to open a pull request for improvements!

-needs to have ffmpeg installed.
+Needs to have ffmpeg installed.
 As of now, only tested on Windows.
+Originally made for personal use, code quality is not (yet) the greatest.